Zantac Pancreatic Cancer Risk

 Zantac is the brand name for ranitidine, and both can be bought over the counter (OTC) or by prescription.
 Over the years, thousands if not millions of people in the United States have taken Zantac as well as other ranitidine products for health issues such as acid reflux, heartburn and ulcers.
 Recently, testing has detected the probable carcinogen N-nitrosodimdethytlamine (NDMA) in Zantac (ranitidine).
-Scientific research suggests that NDMA in Zantac may cause pancreatic cancer, and nearly 20 other cancers potentially connected to Zantac.
+Scientific research suggests that NDMA in Zantac may cause pancreatic cancer, and more than 20 other cancers potentially connected to Zantac.

 This carcinogen — which has been linked to pancreatic cancer, among others — has been found in OTC as well as prescription medications containing ranitidine.

 Recently the Food and Drug Administration (FDA) investigated ranitidine after discovering that samples contained trace elements of the known carcinogen NDMA.
 If you have taken Zantac or its generic version ranitidine, you may have noticed it isn’t available at pharmacies any longer.
 This is because the FDA and drug makers recalled it due to safety concerns.

 NDMA-contaminated Zantac may increase the risk of developing pancreatic cancer, among many other types of cancer.

 What is Ranitidine (Zantac)?